What Is Fiber?

 - When eating out, whether ordering a sandwich or dinner, ask for extra vegetables.

 - When baking, replace part of the white flour with whole-wheat flour.
-Whole-wheat flour is particularly easy to incorporate into a recipe.
+Whole-wheat flour is very easy to incorporate into a recipe.

 High-Fiber Diet Eating Guide ^